 the Commissioning Party.

-As described in earlier Sections of this document, where a SMETS1 Installation fails a step described in the TMAD that Failed Step Number will be recorded in the appropriate reports defined in the Migration Reporting Regime.
+As described in earlier Sections of this document, where a SMETS1 Installation fails a step described in the TMAD that Failed Step Number will be recorded in Report 2 as defined in the Migration Reporting Regime.

 There are validation steps undertaken by the Requesting Party that are not described in detail in the TMAD, as such these can be found in Table A.1 below.
 The Reason Codes below may be included in the following supplier facing reports detailed in the Migration Deporting Regime: